OPM Disability Retirement Approval Rate

 14. What Happens After OPM Approves Disability Retirement?

-You’ll begin receiving interim payments while your annuity is finalized.
+Interim payments will commence while your annuity finalizes.
 You’ll also maintain access to federal health benefits and receive any owed back pay from the date of separation.

 15. What Is The Maximum Rate of Disability Pension?

-The maximum depends on your high-3 salary and length of service.
+The maximum disability pension amount is determined by your high-3 salary and length of service.
 Under FERS disability, it typically doesn’t exceed 60% in the first year and 40% thereafter until age 62.